SQream/sqream_docs/ai_ml/python_installation_and_configuration.rst

 * Python code would run with default Linux privileges therefore could be potentially dangerous and need to be handled with caution.
 * As mentioned above - In this version there can be a python module service per worker.

-Python module syntax:
-"""""""""""""""""""""

-* ``Param_types`` field may be empty - for example a function that returns timestamp.
-* By default, ``param_types`` and ``return_type`` are nullable, mirroring the behavior of DDL statements.
-To enforce non-null input or output parameters, users must explicitly specify this requirement.

 Python module execution notes:
 """"""""""""""""""""""""""""""